vladimir-klymniuk/aws-exams/vocabluary/00_regions_and_zones.md

 ```

 ```
     AWS operates state-of-the-art, highly available data centers.
 Although rare, failures can occur that affect the availability of instances that are in the same location.
-If you host all of your instances in a sinble location that is affected by a failure, none of your instances would be available.
+If you host all of your instances in a single location that is affected by a failure, none of your instances would be available.
 ```

 ## Regions